Discus throw: Regulations

 The basic motion is a fore-handed sidearm movement.
 The discus is spun off the index finger or the middle finger of the throwing hand.
 In flight the disc spins clockwise when viewed from above for a right-handed thrower, and anticlockwise for a left-handed thrower.
 As well as achieving maximum momentum in the discus on throwing, the discus' distance is also determined by the trajectory the thrower imparts, as well as the aerodynamic behavior of the discus.
 Generally, throws into a moderate headwind achieve the maximum distance.
 Also, a faster-spinning discus imparts greater gyroscopic stability.
 The technique of discus throwing is quite difficult to master and needs much experience to perfect; thus most top throwers are 30 years old or more.

+The discus throw is sometimes contested indoors, but it is not included at the World Athletics Indoor Championships.
+World Athletics used to keep "world indoor best" discus records, but since 2023 they now combine both indoor and outdoor marks.